Rob Kardashian Trolls Sister Kim’s Lingerie Post With a Funny Comment

-Rob Kardashian Trolls Sister Kim Kardashian’s Lingerie Instagram Post With a Funny Comment
+Rob Kardashian Trolls Sister Kim’s Lingerie Instagram Post With a Funny Comment

-No one can troll you like your younger brother!
-Kim Kardashian West got schooled by her younger brother, Rob Kardashian, in a recent Instagram post and it was too funny.
+No one can troll Kim Kardashian West quite like Rob Kardashian!
+The mother of four got schooled by her younger brother in a recent Instagram post and it was too funny.

-In the shot, a fully glammed-up Kim was rocking a grey Skims tank top and matching underwear and holding her family's dog, Sushi.
+In the pic, a fully glammed-up Kim is rocking a gray Skims tank top and matching underwear and holding her family's dog, Sushi.

 "Say hello to my little friend," she captioned the post.